-Certain types of medication like hypnotics, sedatives, benzodiazepines, and antidepressants can contribute to nighttime falls.
-Some drugs can cause balance issues, disorientation or even confusion that can lead to accidents and injuries.
+Studies show that certain types of medication like hypnotics, sedatives, benzodiazepines, and antidepressants can contribute to nighttime falls.
+Some drugs can cause balance issues, disorientation, or even confusion that can lead to accidents and injuries.

-Regularly review your loved one’s medication with a health professional, especially if falls happen frequently.
+Regularly review your elderly loved one’s medication with a health professional, especially if falls happen frequently.

-Visual impairments, like cataract and glaucoma, affect many seniors and can significantly increase the risk of falling.
+Visual impairments, like cataracts and glaucoma, affect many seniors and can significantly increase the risk of falling.
 It’s especially true at night when there’s not enough light and it’s hard to notice obstacles around the bed.
-It’s a good practice to get vision checked at least once a year.
+It’s good practice to get vision checked at least once a year.

 Sometimes seniors need something from the nightstand and while trying to reach it, all of a sudden they lose their balance.
 Older adults who suffer from poor balance and mobility difficulties are more prone to falling from the bed.
 As a preventive measure make sure your loved one has all the things she or he might need at night within reach.

-Doing some fall-prevention exercises regularly can significantly improve muscle strength, mobility, and balance in the long term.
+Doing some fall prevention exercises regularly can significantly improve muscle strength, mobility, and balance in the long term.
 Learn more about fall prevention here (simple and effective tips).

 The absence of bright enough night lights and unnecessary stuff around the bed can promote accidents.
-Often falls can be prevented just by installing night lights and removing obstacles.
+Falls often can be prevented just by installing night lights and removing obstacles.
 Consult a healthcare professional about the benefits of using a walker or a rollator.

-According to the statistics seniors with some type of cognitive impairment, especially those who suffer from Alzheimer’s dementia, are at a much higher risk of falling regardless of the time of the day (source).
+According to statistics, seniors with some type of cognitive impairment, especially those who suffer from Alzheimer’s dementia, are at a much higher risk of falling regardless of the time of the day.

 Dementia is not reversible but its progression can be slowed down.
 However, for this purpose, you’ll need to regularly visit a psychiatrist with your loved one to evaluate the current condition and suggest proper therapy.

-Protecting seniors from falling out of bed is an achievable goal.
-As always, the best approach is to consider the possible causes of the falls, your loved ones’ needs and condition and make changes accordingly.
+As you can see, protecting seniors from falling out of bed is an achievable goal.
+As always, the best approach is to consider the possible causes of the falls, your loved ones’ needs, and condition, and make changes accordingly.